deleomike/EN.605.787/module_6/solution/README.md

 - [x] Create and implement properties and method(s) in order to implement the functionality outlined in General Idea section above.
   - [x] Make sure that none of your variables/objects/functions "leak to the global scope".
 (Hint: IIFE)
 - [x] After you are done and satisfied with your solution, don't forget to add/commit/push your code to your repository.
+- [x] The first 2 of these can be done in a more advanced way, but can also be done with just what we've learned so far!
+  - [x] If the message is "Enjoy!" or "Too much!", make the font color green.
+If the message is "Please enter data first", make the font color red.
+  - [x] If the message is "Enjoy!" or "Too much!", make the border color around the textbox green.
+If the message is "Please enter data first", make the border color around the textbox red.
+  - [x] Implement this case `item 1, item2,,item3` or this case `item 1, item2, ,item3` as not counting an 'empty' item towards the count of how many items there are in the list.
+Please *make sure* to put a comment somewhere next to the input textbox stating that you do NOT consider an empty item, i.e., `, ,` as an item towards to the count, so whoever is grading your assignment doesn't erroneously mark that as an error.

 ## **IMPORTANT REMINDERS:**
 * Closely follow the submission guidelines for this assignment on Coursera.org